Princu7/jekyll-now/_posts/2016-5-11-Open Event Webapp.md

 ```

 #### Push Notifications
-We need to think of ways to increase our
-user retention.
-What essential featuers are missing that should be provided in a
-event based app?
-One thing which is quite obvious is the lack of notifications about the bookmared sessions.
-This feature
-is available on the android app and is been missing from the webapp.
-It would be a fantastic addition to the
-webapp.
-It will help the users/speakers to receive notifications before the commencement of a session and remind them about it.
+The bookmark feature of web-app isn't much up to the mark.
+There are no notifications displayed for the starred sessions.
+How can we make this better?
+How can we implement real time live notifications?

+Answer: Push Notifications.
+It is a new technology requiring the use of service workers.Web push notifications are clickable messages sent to a browser on your device.
+These notifications can only be sent to users who have subscribed for these notifications.
+As these notifications are pushed to subscriber’s browser, subscribers don’t have to be present on your website to receive these notifications.
+Users can subscribe and receive these notifications on mobile, desktop and tablet.

 ![Push Notification Button](../images/notificationButton.jpg)

-session.
+With the help of push notifications, we can send a reminder to the user/speaker before the start of a bookmarked session.

+There are three factors involved with delivering a push notification:-

+1. Push Notification Service: Each browser, including Chrome, Safari and Firefox have their own notification delivery service.
+Chrome uses Google Cloud Messaging ( and now Firebase Cloud Messaging ), Safari user Apple Push Notification Service ( APNS ) and Firefox uses their own messaging server.

+2. Service Worker Registration: Developer must register the service worker on the browser

+3. User’s Subscription ID: Subscriber ID is generated when a user opts in to receive notifications from a specific website.

 At the end of the summer, I hope we can show a notification similar to this:

 ![Notification](../images/push_notification.png)